lastcallsoftware/trackeats/docs/design doc.md

 One way or another this app will be running on an AWS server.
 I actually do have some relatively recent experience with AWS -- I had a Minecraft server running on AWS for a couple years -- so that will help, but deploying a web app with back end code and database support is substantially more complicated, so we'll see.

 Since I was last in the game, "orchestration" products like Kubernetes have emerged.
 These products take a declarative syntax (i.e., something like a JSON or HTML file) and use that to automatically manage all the container setup and deployment for you.
-So to set up the app environment you don't have to know all the cryptic details of AWS, you'd just have to know all the cryptic details of Kubernetes. :P  Seriously though, the advantage is that once you set it up, you never (or at least rarely) have to deal with it again, even if you blow up your deployment and rebuild it from scratch, plus you avoid the potential for human error each time.
+So to set up the app environment you don't have to know all the cryptic details of AWS, you'd just have to know all the cryptic details of Kubernetes. :P  Seriously though, the advantage is that once you set it up, you never (or at least rarely) have to deal with it again, even if you blow up your deployment and rebuild it from scratch, plus you reduce the potential for human error.

 This also ties into continuous integration.
 CI is actually massive overkill for a tiny project with only a couple contributors, but I want to get experience with it.
 Jenkins is probably the product to use here, though Git Actions is new and I'm guessing more accessible.
-But CI is a "nice to have" rather than a requirement, so it's something I'll add later, time permitting.
+Nevertheless, CI is a "nice to have" rather than a requirement, so it's something I'll add later, time permitting.

-The back end business logic (which will consist of little more than fetching data from the database and shipping it off to the front end) will be done using Python.
+The back end business logic, which will consist of little more than fetching data from the database and shipping it off to the front end, will be done using Python.
 Since Python is an interpreted language we need a runtime environment, and that's where Django comes in.
 Django also is described as a Python "framework" and may have additional features like you'd get from an app server.
 I've got a whole course on Django ahead of me so that will be useful.

 Back in the day, Java (my specialty) would have been the unquestioned choice for the back end business logic, but it barely gets a mention anymore.
 Sadge.